Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Methodology

 \item \textit{SNN\_Streaming}

-The \textit{SNN\_Streaming} model also consists of three fully-connected layers ($N_{ch}-N_{1}-N_{2}-2$), with LIF neurons (see Eq. \ref{eq:lif_dynamic}) in each layer.
-Unlike SNN\_3D, every LIF layer has its own unique $U_{thr}$ and $\beta$.
-Just like SNN\_3D, the first two layer uses reset-to-zero while the last layer does not reset its membrane potential.
-In this model, $T_W=T_{GT}=St=4$ ms and hence does not require any additional pre-processing as seen in \Cref{subsec:Input_processing}; hence, it is called a streaming mode since inputs can stream in directly and continuously to this model.
+The \textit{SNN\_Streaming} model also consists of three fully-connected layers ($N_{ch}-N_{1}-N_{2}-2$), with LIF neurons (\Cref{eq:lif_dynamic}) in each layer.
+Unlike \textit{SNN\_3D}, every LIF layer has its own unique $U_{thr}$ and $\beta$. \textit{SNN\_3D} is designed to achieve the highest accuracy while \textit{SNN\_Streaming} is designed to achieve the best tradeoff between accuracy and resource consumption.
+Accordingly, the two main differences between \textit{SNN\_3D} and \textit{SNN\_streaming} are the usage of Layer Normalization and the input data processing.
+SNN\_Streaming avoids using Layer Normalization, which removes data sparsity (by subtracting the mean from the 0 values).
+The resulting model of SNN\_Streaming has higher sparsity and enables the construction of an energy-efficient model by reducing computations.
+In terms of input spike processing, $T_W=T_{GT}=St=4$ ms in this model and hence it does not require any additional pre-processing as seen in \Cref{subsec:Input_processing}; hence, it is called a streaming mode since inputs can stream in directly and continuously to this model.
+Just like \textit{SNN\_3D}, the first two layer uses reset-to-zero while the last layer does not reset its membrane potential.

 \end{enumerate}